The Values and Policies of Personal Information research Chair of the Mines-Télécom Institute provides a new content format: the executive summary.

 - Philosophical accountability and anticipation of the societal consequences.

-The Chair is coordinated by Claire Levallois-Barth, Doctor of Law, and co-animated by:
+The Chair is coordinated by Claire Levallois-Barth, Associate Professor of Laws at Télécom Paris, and co-animated by:

-- Patrick Waelbroeck, lecturer in Economics at Telecom ParisTech,
+- Patrick Waelbroeck, Professor of Economics at Télécom Paris,

-- Pierre-Antoine Chardel, lecturer in Philosophy at Telecom Business School.
+- Pierre-Antoine Chardel, Professor of Philosophy and Ethics at Institut Mines-Télécom Business School.

 - Social Value: What new services should be provided and how can trust be established?
 In other words, how do we preserve what characterises a human being, namely the commitment to the principles of freedom, autonomy and accountability?